 I’m a coffee addict so a good coffee shop is always a great place to meet and discuss plans.
 There is a gorgeous independent coffee shop near me which I use a lot.
 Other than that I have London on my doorstep so where do I start!
 Having worked for Tate in the past, the new Switch House at Tate Modern never disappoints.

 How would you describe your customer base?

 Diverse!
-I like to think that my jewelry appeals to independent thinkers with one eye on fashion yet valuing quality materials.
+I like to think that my jewellery appeals to independent thinkers with one eye on fashion yet valuing quality materials.

 Is there anyone you would love to see wearing your designs?

 I love seeing friends and acquaintances whose style I have always admired buying my jewellery and styling it their own way.
 That still feels like a huge honour and thrill and that’s who I am ultimately designing for; the everyday woman.
 That said, I really love the style of Caroline de Maigret and it would be pretty amazing if she popped up one day wearing the Lucy-Lou ring with the Izzie necklace or something similar!